 Taiwan's Chip Warriors - Host Craig Addison and guest Alan Patterson discuss the role of Taiwan's chip warriors in the "miracle" that saw an impoverished island become a global semiconductor powerhouse.
 Includes previously recorded interviews with Morris Chang (TSMC), Chintay Shih (RCA Project/ITRI), C.Y.
 Lu (ERSO/SubMicron Project) and Lih J. Chen (National Tsinghua U).

 Episode 5, War Stories - Industry pioneers like Nick DeWolf (Teradyne), Lionel Kattner (Signetics), Morris Chang (TSMC), Mike McNeally (Applied Materials) and Jim Bagley (Lam Research) recall some of the highs and lows in building their companies – and how they lived to fight another day.
-Free preview.
-To listen to the whole episode (premium content) use this link: https://www.podbean.com/premium-podcast/thechipwarriors/6jAXk9izDun3
+Listen to the whole episode with this link: https://www.podbean.com/premium-podcast/thechipwarriors/6jAXk9izDun3

 Episode 4, The Dealmakers - Find out why one of the earliest dedicated equipment companies (Cobilt) was broken up by its East Coast parent, hear the inside story behind the KLA-Tencor merger, and learn about two big deals that almost happened.